My Bike Fit Failed. I Still Recommend the Fitter

 Some may instead use smart trainers, which can also work well, even if the process is sometimes less convenient.

-But don’t confuse expensive equipment with expertise.
-It’s not uncommon for a large bike shop to invest in an expensive fitting rig — and then have a relatively inexperienced fitters operating it.
-The fitter’s experience, communication skills, and understanding of cycling matter far more than the hardware itself.
+But don’t confuse advanced equipment with expertise.
+It’s not uncommon for a large bike shop to invest in an expensive fitting rig — and then have relatively inexperienced fitters operating it.

 And only after that do you start looking for a bike capable of reproducing that position.
 Depending on what you find, some compromises or component swaps may still be necessary.
 But now you discover those limitations before spending thousands on the bike — not after.

-MINIMAP · Right Goals · Extra Costs · Body Change
+MINIMAP · Right Goals · Extra Costs · Body Changes

 A good bike fitter understands not only your current body — but also how that body may change with time, training, age, fatigue, injuries, or lifestyle.